 - After it is chilled through, dump the dough onto a lightly floured surface and divide it into twelve equal-sized pieces

 - Form the dough pieces into rounds by firmly pressing it into your working surface as you hold your hand in a claw-like move forming a big circle to a smaller one until your hand closes around the ball.
-(For visual instruction play this video at 6:20)
+(For visual instruction play this video by Maurizio Leo at The Perfect Loaf)

 - Butter a sheet of parchment and place on a cookie sheet.

-- Place the rolls to the cookie sheet
+- Place the rolls on the cookie sheet

 - Cover and leave in a warm location until rolls double in size.

-- Brush each roll with beaten egg and a pinch of salt.
-Make sure that no egg mixture flows onto the parchment.
+- Brush each roll with beaten egg and a Tbsp of milk with a pinch of salt.
+Work to see that no egg mixture flows onto the parchment.

 - To keep the rolls from browning too much, you may have to cover them with aluminum foil or lower the heat.